Name: Gopi Shah

 Before you go

-QB Community members, did you seek out a mentor when you were starting out as an entrepreneur?
+Tell us: Did you seek out a mentor when you were starting out as an entrepreneur?
 How did having a mentor help you – and how did you find one in the first place?

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.